-The establishment of a wild index river, where both electrofishing and the counting of smolts and spawners is regularly carried out, is needed in the Gulf of Finland.
-All of these variables are currently monitored only in the mixed river Pirita (Estonia), where a monitoring programme has been in place since 2014 (renewed for the period 2018-2019).
+At present, no established wild index river exists in the Gulf of Finland, where both electrofishing and the counting of smolts and spawners is regularly carried out.
+All of these variables are currently monitored only in the mixed river Pirita (Estonia).
+No salmon releases have been made to this river from 2018 onward and the population will be reclassified as wild in coming years.